mhasan011/Week_8-Assignment-8/README.md

 ## Red

-Vulnerability #1: Insecure Direct Object Reference => The red color site is missing code which would prevent some sensitive information from being made public.
+Vulnerability #1: Insecure Direct Object Reference (IDOR) => The red color site is missing code which would prevent some sensitive information from being made public.

 GIF Walkthrough: